meschedl/Unckless-Lab-Notebook-Maggie/_posts/2024-01-31-more-colony-pcr-1.md

 ---
 layout: post
-title: Colony PCR on Electroporation Plate
+title: More Colony PCR on Electroporation Plates
 ---

 ## More Colony PCR on Plates from Electroporation of pSPIN-BAC E. coli with DiNV DNA Attempt 1